 Most modern crossbows include a device called a stirrup at the front of the bow.
 Stirrups provide a means of bracing the crossbow when drawing back the string.
 After drawing, or cocking, the string, it fits into a lock.
 The lock holds the string until it the arbalest releases it via a trigger.

 Related Read: How to Shoot A Crossbow for Beginners

 The History of Crossbows

-Crossbows are ancient weapons.
+Crossbows are ancient weapons, with the oldest European crossbow dating back to late 5th century BC in ancient Greece.
 The crossbow has a significant history in both East Asia and Europe — and incredibly, scientists believe that the Asian and European varieties developed independently of one another.

 No one knows for sure exactly where and when crossbows originated.
 However, the earliest archaeological evidence of their use comes from a tomb in Qufu, a city in East China’s Shandong province.
 There, archeologists found several bronze crossbow triggers that date back to the sixth century B.C.

 Later, the first crossbows appeared in the Mediterranean region.
 The earliest mention of a European crossbow came in Heron of Alexandria’s first-century treatise “Belopoeica.”
 In it, he describes a weapon called a gastraphetes.
 The gastraphetes, whose name means “belly-releaser,” was a precursor to the Roman crossbow that was cocked via a slider mechanism and released with a trigger.